Why Use Positive Words

 When you run into an old friend or catch up over text or email and have to respond to “how are things?”
 The response of “can’t complain” isn’t perceived as negative, but it isn’t positive either.
 A much more positive response would be “everything is well, thanks!
 “When you say you can’t complain, the brain is going into overdrive with its negative bias.

-Even small phrases like “I‘m so tired” is more negative versus “I should rest.”
+Even small phrases like “I‘m so tired” are more negative versus “I should rest.”
 How is this possible?
 The idea of rest is providing a solution to a problem which is a more positive way to phrase your need.

 At home, there are a lot of frustrating things to deal with especially if you’re a parent.
 But, if you have children, it’s even more important that you get a grip on negative language before it rubs off on the kids.